 - You had to have that 8″×8″ print you saw a street fair.
-But small prints get lost in a large wall space.
+But your small treasure gets lost on a large wall.

 - You have a 5″×7″ family photo you adore.
 But tables and bureaus can hold only so many free-standing frames.